 EAA Chapter 245 members have built, registered and flown over 35 home built aircraft using the experience and resources of the chapter.
 Many of the aircraft built have been sold to other pilots to increase the number of General Aviation aircraft flying in Canada.

 Early in its existence, in 1979, the chapter had the opportunity to obtain its own premises through the acquisition of a hanger building from the Ottawa Flying Club.
 The chapter negotiated with the Carp Airport administration (Bradley’s) and rented a plot of land on the airport as the new location for this hanger.
 It was placed in a location (where it remains today) based on the advice of Transport Canada, whose plans for the airport called for two parallel runways, with businesses located between them.
-Chapter members funded the acquisition and relocation of the hanger, and supplied all of the labor and skills needed to do so.
+Chapter members funded the acquisition and relocation of the hanger, and supplied all of the labour and skills needed to do so.

 Shortly after the relocation of the hanger, a number of chapter members constructed a row hanger consisting of six individual hangers next to the EAA hanger, with the consent of and under the umbrella of the lease that EAA Chapter 245 had with Bradley’s.